Difficult trek connecting some of the most remote parts of Caucasus.

 Description of the route

-Trail starts at the almost abandoned Zeskho village, only 4 adults live here all year long.
-Road follows the river, crosses 2 bridges and after a mile comes to the mountaineering centre
+The trail starts at the almost abandoned Zeskho village; only four adults live here all year long.
+The road follows the river, crosses two bridges and after a mile comes to the mountaineering center

 Follow the road for another mile along the Zeskhura river, until you cross its smaller left tributary.
 Some 100 meters behind it is a meadow with ruined shepherds huts